 The establishment seedfarms aim to produce sufficient hybrid seednuts for the future needs of the Authority.
 The project involves partnerships with Local Government Units (LGUs), State Universities and Colleges (SUCs), other government agencies, Coconut Farmer Cooperatives and Associations, Agrarian Reform Beneficiaries (ARBs), and private individuals through a Memorandum of Agreement (MOA).
-The area shall be planted with selected dwarf coconut cultivars (as mother palms) and tall cultivars (pollen source) to augment potential sources of goodquality planting materials.
+The area shall be planted with selected dwarf coconut cultivars (as mother palms) and tall cultivars (pollen source) to augment potential sources of goodcultivars (pollen source) to augment potential sources of goodquality planting materials.